astropy/astropy/docs/time/index.rst

   >>> t.unix_leap - t.unix
   32.0

+..
+EXAMPLE END

-Going beyond this will probably require looking at the astropy code for more guidance, but if you get stuck the astropy developers are more than happy to help.
-If you write a format class that is widely useful then we might want to include it in the core!
+Going beyond this will probably require looking at the ``astropy`` code for more guidance, but if you get stuck, the ``astropy`` developers are more than happy to help.
+If you write a format class that is widely useful we might want to include it in the core!

 Timezones
 ---------